 What to grill

 - The world of grilled veggies is bigger than just zucchini and peppers.
 Have you ever tried grilled lettuce?
 Grilled romaine and radicchio, in particular, are astoundingly flavorful.
-The heat of the grill makes these heartier greens become sweet and smoky and lose almost all of their bitterness, and they cook very quickly!
+The heat of the grill makes these heartier greens become sweet and smoky and lose almost all of their bitterness.
+But be careful, they cook very quickly!

 - Veggies don’t get to have all the fun.
 Try grilling your favorite fruits, since the grill caramelizes their natural sugars and makes them sweeter with no added ingredients.
 Our top picks for fruits to grill are pineapple and peaches!